ArdanaLabs/audit/src/attacks/pump.md

 1. There is a sort of _conservation law_ point of view, the statement $I(x) = 0$ from [@DanaswapWhitepaper] can be interpreted as saying "balances of assets are conserved" across the exchange.

-2. We observe an absence of prince manipulation scandals in Curve, the exchange based on [@StableSwapWhitepaper].
+2. We observe an absence of price manipulation scandals in Curve, the exchange based on [@StableSwapWhitepaper].

 ### Incentive alignment